-Final Fridays has had Very Positive Impacts
+Final Fridays has Positive Economic and other Impacts

 Final Fridays has been an experiment in culture, arts, and creativity.
-There is no centralized planning or management.
 Final Fridays is a labor of love for hundreds of Lawrence-area people who have organized events, shown their work, provided marketing and publicity, opened their businesses and vacant storefronts to local artists, and contributed financially to make it happen.

 There is no average Final Friday weekend.
-Each Final Friday weekend is different, depending on whether KU is in session, it's a game or holiday weekend, the weather, and other factors.
-But regardless of the weekend, Final Fridays is a special day in Lawrence, and thousands of people attend every month, rain or shine.
+Each Final Friday weekend is different, depending on whether KU is in session, it is a game or a holiday weekend, the weather, and other factors.
+Nevertheless, regardless of the weekend, Final Fridays is a special day in Lawrence, and thousands of people attend every month, rain or shine.

 The arts census and survey taken on Final Friday on November 25, 2011 demonstrates the economic value of Final Fridays.
 At least 2,730 people flocked downtown to enjoy art, and spent an estimated \$30.63 each on Final Friday related expenditures - a total of almost \$84,000.
-How the money was spent is shown below.
+The chart below provides more details.